-Section 13: Protective Measures for Saint Paul Harbor
+Section 114: Protective Measures for Saint Paul Harbor

-- (a) Prior to entering the Saint Paul Harbor all vessels must: - (1) Seek approval from the Harbormaster. - (2) Complete and submit to the City a COVID-19 travel form within 12 hours of travel to document that they have a plan in place, developed with the City, for safe entry. - (3) Vaccinated crewmembers shall submit a copy of their CDC COVID-19 Vaccination Record Card to the City along with the COVID-19 Travel Form. - (b) Vessels permitted entry remain subject to further regulation as reasonably necessary to protect the health and safety of Saint Paul Island residents which shall include: - (1) All personnel are required to wear face coverings while on deck or off the vessel. - (2) All personnel are required to remain on the vessel while docked.
+- (a) Prior to entering the Saint Paul Harbor all vessels must: - (1) Seek approval from the Harbormaster. - (2) Complete and submit to the City a COVID-19 travel form within twelve (12) hours of travel to document that they have a plan in place, developed with the City, for safe entry. - (3)(a) Crewmembers shall submit a COVID 19 Travel Form to the City.
+All vessels and their crewmembers shall follow all provisions of this Emergency Ordinance. - (b) Vessels permitted entry remain subject to further regulation as reasonably necessary to protect the health and safety of Saint Paul Island residents which shall include: - (1) All personnel are required to wear face coverings while on deck or off the vessel. - (2) All personnel regardless are required to remain on the vessel while docked.
 Under no circumstances shall personnel leave the vessel except with prior permission of the Harbormaster, which permission is limited to: - (i) Life and safety emergencies; and - (ii) Approved medical appointments at the Saint Paul Health Center; and - (iii) Loading of crab pots for crab fishing vessels.
-Crew on the docks loading crab pots are required to wear face coverings and not allowed to leave the immediate dock area. - (3) Access to grocery stores, gas stations, and other essential facilities or services by upersonnel is prohibited. - (4) All personnel must comply Section 4 of this Emergency Ordinance. - (5) Vessels permitted entry remain subject to existing City of Saint Paul emergency and other ordinances. - (c) Vessels with emergent medical or mechanical needs: - (1) In addition to the above requirements, vessels that have emergent medical or mechanical needs may enter the port but must adhere to the following protocol: - (i) Follow procedures in the above sections of this Emergency Ordinance. - (ii) Follow all instructions given by Saint Paul Department of Public Safety personnel (police officers, EMS personnel, harbormaster). - (iii) Identify last port of call name and date, last crew change, any sick crew members and symptoms, vaccination status of all personnel onboard, patient symptoms and care provided to date. - (iv) The City will not allow entry to anyone that is presumed positive or is positive for the COVID-19, unless a life and death emergency exists, in which case the vessel will be allowed entry to transfer the patient to an arriving flight. - (d) Local small vessels that do not travel to other ports shall be exempt from Section 13.
+Crew on the docks loading crab pots are required to wear face coverings and not allowed to leave the immediate dock area. - (3) Access to grocery stores, gas stations, and other essential facilities or services by personnel is prohibited. - (4) All personnel must comply Sections 4 through 8 of this Emergency Ordinance. - (5) Vessels permitted entry remain subject to existing City of Saint Paul emergency and other ordinances. - (e) Vessels with emergent medical or mechanical needs: - (1) In addition to the above requirements, vessels that have emergent medical or mechanical needs may enter the port but must adhere to the following protocol: - (i) Follow procedures in the above sections of this Emergency Ordinance. - (ii) Follow all instructions given by Saint Paul Department of Public Safety personnel (police officers, EMS personnel, harbormaster). - (iii) Identify last port of call name and date, last crew change, any sick crew members and symptoms, vaccination status of all personnel onboard, patient symptoms and care provided to date. - (iv) The City will not allow entry to anyone that is presumed positive or is positive for the COVID-19, unless a life and death emergency exists, in which case the vessel will be allowed entry to transfer the patient to an arriving flight. - (d) Local small vessels that do not travel to other ports shall be exempt from Section 14.

-Section 14: Requriments for City Contractors and Subcontractors
+Section 125: Requirements for City Contractors and Subcontractors

-(a) Consistent with federal and state guidance to prevent the spread of COVID-19, and as an integral part of its public health and safety measures, The City requires that all employees of the Contractor and any subcontractors traveling to Saint Paul Island to perform work for the City be fully vaccinated against
+(a) Consistent with federal and state guidance to prevent the spread of COVID-19, and as an integral part of its public health and safety measures, The City requires that all employees of the Contractor and any subcontractors traveling to Saint Paul Island to perform work for the City be fully vaccinated against COVID-19 and show proof of an FDA-authorized or approved COVID-19 vaccination prior to traveling to the island.